 When a user requests content from a website using a CDN, the CDN fetches that content from an origin server, and then saves a copy of the content for future requests.
 Cached content remains in the CDN cache as long as users continue to request it.

-When websites respond to CDN servers with the requested content, they attach information to the content that will let the servers know how long to store it.
-This information is stored in a part of the response called the HTTP header, and it specifies for how many seconds, minutes, or hours content will be cached.
-This is known as the Time-To-Live (TTL).
+When websites respond to CDN servers with the requested content, they attach the content’s TTL as well, letting the servers know how long to store it.
+The TTL is stored in a part of the response called the HTTP header, and it specifies for how many seconds, minutes, or hours content will be cached.
 When the TTL expires, the cache removes the content.
 Some CDNs will also purge files from the cache early if the content is not requested for a while, or if a CDN customer manually purges certain content.

 DNS caching takes place on DNS servers.
-The servers store recent DNS lookups in their cache so that they don't have to query nameservers and can instantly reply with the IP address of a domain.
+The servers store recent DNS lookups in their cache so that they do not have to query nameservers and can instantly reply with the IP address of a domain.

 Search engines may cache webpages that frequently appear in search results in order to answer user queries even if the website they are attempting to access is temporarily down or unable to respond.

-Cloudflare offers a CDN with 194 PoPs distributed internationally.
+Cloudflare offers a CDN with 310 PoPs distributed internationally.
 Cloudflare offers free CDN caching services, while paid CDN customers are able to customize how their content is cached.
-The network is Anycast, meaning the same content can be delivered from any of these PoPs.
+The network is Anycast, meaning the same content can be delivered from any of these data centers.
 A user in London and a user in Sydney can both view the same content loaded from CDN servers only a few miles away.